This is a decoy picture. Remember? NO Photographers Allowed.

 I can’t NOT mention two of the many parties we did at the end of October this past year—they were both spectacular.
 The people were completely different in terms of lifestyles, but absolutely in sync with what it means to create a welcoming environment.
 Both hosts went above and beyond to make sure that we were comfortable.
 Guess what happens when people are comfortable?
 They are happy.
 And what is the experience your guests will have?
 Happy!

 My advice—for what it’s worth—always hire and work with great people.
+(Top entertainment is about great people.)
 Explain what you want and WHY you want it.
 Then let them do what they do best.

 - Corporate Events